belfinor/lcache/README.md

 import "github.com/belfinor/lcache"
 ```

-### Create cache object
+### Create cache

 ```
 var cache *lcache.Cache = lcache.New(&lcache.Config{TTL: 86400, Size: 102400, Nodes: 16})
 ```

 In this example we create cache object.
-Cache stores data to 16 buckets.
-102400 is expeted maximum key/value pairs in cache.
-86400 - value TTL (86400 second = 1 day).
+The object can be used in a multi-threaded access environment.
+The cache stores data in 16 buckets and expected values limit is 102400 (in practice, one and a half times more).
+86400 - TTL in seconds for all created objects.

 You can create as many cache objects as you need in the program (one cache per object class).

 ### Cache values